harlinhayley/ClimateDataJam/README.md

 ---

-# Two goal of this project
+# Two goals of this project
 - Create alternative forms of climate and ecological data that do not use broken population metrics.
 - Create an intervention into climate scenarios data that can be used to replace the SSPs in modeling.